edm00se/blog/_drafts/2015-12-08-task-runners-pt3-gulp.md

 As shown with Grunt, we can invoke a specific task or run the default without arguments.
 For example `gulp` will runn all specified tasks for 'default' versus `gulp jshint` will only run the 'jshint' task.

 #### Expanded Example
 Here's the expanded example, with the same 'jshint', 'watch', and 'browser-reload' tasks.
 It _also_ has my `json-server` implementation, since my Grunt implementation had me running it as a background task.
+We again need to install the additional dependent packages of 'gulp-json-srv' and 'browser-sync' (if that isn't already installed from the last post).
+Again, these packages are listed in the `package.json` I provided in the first post, so if you have run `npm install`, you'll pick up on them.

 {% gist 43fcb3fcac536267440d gulpfileWithExpandedExample.js %}